 Botox or dermal fillers – which one will you choose?
 It might seem at first that the two injectable treatments, designed to erase wrinkles, do the same thing.
 We just want a youthful face, it doesn’t matter how we get there, right?
 Wrong.
 Both Botox and fillers are minimally invasive, non-surgical injectable treatments that flat out your wrinkles and fine lines.
 But that’s where the similarity stops.
 Botox and fillers work very differently on achieving a younger look, and they also differ in the areas that they treat.

 According to the American Society of Plastic Surgeons, Botox and dermal filler treatments are leading the chart of the most popular non-surgical treatments, amassing a dozen million procedures a year.
 But which one should you have?
-People who are novice to injectable treatments are often not aware of the differences between Botox and fillers, but if you’d like to have one, it’s important to learn bits and pieces about the treatments so that you could choose the best option for yourself!
+People who are a novice to injectable treatments are often not aware of the differences between Botox and fillers, but if you’d like to have one, it’s important to learn bits and pieces about the treatments so that you could choose the best option for yourself!

-They say that Botox is generally used for dynamic wrinkles, and fillers for static ones.
+They say that Botox is generally used for dynamic wrinkles, and dermal fillers for static ones.
 We’ll explore what it means and why you should use one or another.

 What Is Botox And What Is It Used For?